 MappedFolderWriteAccess

-Use this to switch from Read-Only mode to Read Write mode for the MappedFolder that you specified.
+Use this to switch from Read-Only mode to Read-Write mode for the MappedFolder you specified.

 MemoryInMB

-Use this to specify the amount of RAM in Mb’s that Windows Sandbox should use, if you specify something below 2Gb it will show a warning telling you that Windows Sandbox could allocate more memory if needed.
+Use this to specify the amount of RAM in MBS that Windows Sandbox should use.
+Specifying something below 2Gb will show a warning telling you that Windows Sandbox could allocate more memory if needed.

 NetworkingDisable

-Use this to disable networking in Windows Sandbox, could be a good thing when testing software that you’re not completely sure about 😉
+Use this to disable networking in Windows Sandbox, it could be a good thing when testing software that you’re not entirely sure about 😉

 PrinterRedirectionEnable